nikitavoloboev/data/programming-languages/typescript/typescript.md

 - [ts-node-dev](https://github.com/whitecolor/ts-node-dev) - Restarts target node process when any of required files changes (as standard node-dev) but shares Typescript compilation process between restarts.
 - [When to use `never` and `unknown` in Typescript (2019)](https://blog.logrocket.com/when-to-use-never-and-unknown-in-typescript-5e4d6c5799ad)
 - [bibliography on Gradual Typing](https://github.com/samth/gradual-typing-bib#readme)
+- [dtslint](https://github.com/Microsoft/dtslint) - Tests a TypeScript declaration file for style and correctness.